Our Safer Recruitment Policy is published in full below but is also available to download as a pdf file: Shrewsbury School's Safer Recruitment Policy

 Monitoring and Evaluation

-The Human Resources Manager will be responsible for ensuring that this policy is monitored and evaluated throughout the School.
-This will be undertaken through formal audits of job vacancies and a yearly Safer Recruitment Evaluation audit which will be presented to the Headmaster/Bursar to report to the Governing Body.
+The Head of Human Resources will be responsible for ensuring that this policy is monitored and evaluated throughout the school.
+This will be undertaken through formal audits of job vacancies and a yearly Safer Recruitment Evaluation audit which will be presented to the Headmaster/Bursar to report to the governing body.
+(See appendix one)